DesertIslandApps/DesertIslandApps/README.md

 Which apps/libraries/packages would you take to a desert island?
 We share the softwares of our lives (and welcome contributions!).

-This account is named after the BBC programme
+This repo is named after the BBC programme
 [Desert Island Discs](https://www.bbc.co.uk/programmes/b006qnmr).
 We collect awesome-like lists.
 Only, we call them differently!